EmmanuelDemey/trainings-v2/training/chapters/elasticsearch/quiz_day2.md

 <v-clicks>

-- A) To encrypt data in transit
+- A) To direct documents to a specific shard in order to optimize searches ✅
-- B) To direct documents to a specific shard in order to optimize searches ✅
+- B) To encrypt data in transit
 - C) To configure cluster network rules
 - D) To define the replication order

-**Answer: B** — Routing allows storing and searching documents on a specific shard, avoiding fan-out across all shards.
+**Answer: A** — Routing allows storing and searching documents on a specific shard, avoiding fan-out across all shards.
 This is very useful in multi-tenant architectures.

 </v-clicks>